ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ![Compliance Manager Action Items View](media/compliance-manager-action-items.png)

 The Actions are listed in alphabetical order, and each Action is assigned a score and an owner.
-Click the **Read More** link to read the details of each Action.
+Select  the **Read More** link to read the details of each Action.

 ![Compliance Manager Action Items View](media/compliance-manager-actions-read-more.png)